-Updated on 2/10/2013: to include latest SPM (2012) questions)
+(Updated on 2/10/2013: to include latest SPM (2012) questions)

 1. Refraction occurs when waves change direction as they enter one medium from another at an obligue angle.
-If a wave moves from one medium into another medium at right angle, there is no refraction because there is no change in direction of the wave.
+If a wave moves from one medium into another at right angle, there is no refraction because there is no change in direction of the wave.

 2. Refraction happens because a wave moves at different speeds in different media - faster in less dense medium (or deeper water) and slower in denser medium (or shallow water).

 3. The frequency of a wave in different media does not change.
 It is the change in wavelength that causes the wave speed to change.

 4. Since wave speed v = λf: when waves move from a less dense medium (or deeper water) to denser medium (or shallower water), wavelength decreases resulting in decrease in wave speed (frequency unchanged); and, conversely, when waves move from a denser medium (or shallower water) to a less dense medium (or deeper water), wavelength increases causing the wave speed to increase. .

 [Decrease in wavelength λ means successive wavefronts get closer; and, conversely, increase in wavelength (and thus wave speed) means the wavefronts get further apart]

 5. When the angle of incident i of a wave as it enters another medium is zero (i.e. the direction of travel of wave is parallel to the normal or at right angle to the interface between the 2 media), there is no change in direction of the wave and therefore no refraction occurs.
 However, the wavelength and thus the wave speed change (since frequency remains unchanged) as its move from one medium into another medium.

 6. Refraction occurs IF the angle of incident i` of the waves as they enter another medium is > zero,

 - waves direction bends towards normal if the waves move from a less dense medium (or deeper water) to denser medium (or shallower water);